LinusMjorn/CV/README.md

 I organised my own schedule, booking in visits to properties all over London whilst making sure I also had the time to complete the necessary paper work and handle any maintenance issues.

 ## Education

+### Makers Academy

+Makers academy is a coding bootcamp based in London.
+It runs over four months and is heavily focused on Web Development using Ruby and JavaScript.
+TDD, DDD, MVC patterns, and Agile development are also heavily emphasised.
+During my time at makers, I built 3 apps:
+The first project was an Airbnb clone in ruby and Sinatra.
+The second projects was a Facebook clone using rails.
+For my final project at Makers, I decided to challenge myself and showcase my learning ability.
+We built an app in JavaScript using the react framework.
+I had only limited previous exposure to JavaScript, and no experience with react.
+All my projects can be found on my GitHub.

 #### Northumbria University (2012 - 2014)

 -Biomedical Science

+## Previous Jobs

+**Mountgrange Heritage**

+Makers academy is a coding bootcamp based in London.
+It runs over four months and is heavily focused on Web Development using Ruby and JavaScript.
+During the course, I built three applications.
+The course is mainly based in ruby and JS with the main database being PostgreSQL.
+I spent a lot of time building a Facebook clone using rails.
+For my final project at Makers, I decided to challenge myself and showcase my learning ability.
+We built an app in JavaScript using the react framework.
+I had only limited previous exposure to JavaScript, and no experience with react.
+All my projects can be found on my GitHub.

+**Mountgrange Heritage** (Oct-19 to Aug-20)
+_Property Manager_

+- As I became increasingly interested in programming during this time, I tried to find challenges similar to coding wherever I could.
+For example, I automated parts of my team's tasks by creating complex spreadsheets in Excel.

+**Veeve** (Jul-17 to Apr-19)
+_Property Manager_

+- Veeve is a company specialising in short term holiday lets, with an active in-house development team coming up with a variety of tech solutions.
+I worked with the development team to create a specifically designed app to facilitate property inspections.

 ## Hobbies